telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/shared-resources.md

 [CSV]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/tools/csvdatasource-wizard%}),
 [JSON]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/tools/jsondatasource-wizard%}),
 and [shape file used in a Map item]({%slug telerikreporting/designing-reports/report-structure/map/how-to/how-to-add-shapemapseries-to-the-map-item%});
-* __Images__ - to contain all the images referenced in [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%})-es and backgrounds;
+* __Images__ - to contain all the images referenced in [PictureBox]({%slug telerikreporting/designing-reports/report-structure/picturebox%})-es, backgrounds, etc.;
 * __Styles__ - to contain all the style sheets that can be used to achieve [common stylization]({%slug telerikreporting/designing-reports/styling-reports/using-styles-to-customize-reports%}) of your reports.

 These predefined folders cannot be renamed and deleted from the end-users.
 However, the developer implementing the Web Report Designer can configure different predefined folders on the backend as needed.
-The end-users can only crate and manage the subfolders of those predefined folders.
+The end-users can only create and manage the subfolders of those predefined folders.

 ### Reports organization
 The available reports on the server are listed in the Assets Manager as well.
 They reside in a dedicated __Reports__ root folder